zam11x/An-argument-for-Shia/README.md

 "Those who believed, and migrated and fought in the path of Allah, and those who took in (the Muhajirin) and helped, they are the true believers."

-The first quality that Allah mentioned is believing, which not all of the Sahaba had:
+The first quality that Allah mentioned is believing, which not all of the Sahaba had.
+As we mentioned before:

 "There are 12 hypocrites among my Sahaba, 8 of them will not go to heaven." \
 `Sahih Muslim 2779`